Maria Clementina Sobieska: Titular queen

-In practice, however, Maria Clementina and James lived the rest of their marriage separated: James preferred to reside in Albano, while Maria Clementina lived in the Palazzo Muti in Rome.
+In practice, however, Maria Clementina and James lived the rest of their marriage separated: James preferred to reside in Albano, while Maria Clementina lived in Rome at the Palazzo Muti.

-She was prone to depression, spending much of her time praying and submitting to religious fasting and other Catholic ascetic rituals, which is thought to have played a role in the fact that she never conceived again.
+She was prone to depression, spending much of her time praying and undertaking religious fasting and other Catholic ascetic rituals, which is thought to have played a role in the fact that she never conceived again.
 Her sexual relations with James soon discontinued; they seldom dined together, and though they were officially reconciled, she preferred to avoid him outside formal occasions.

-Maria Clementina did perform the ceremonial functions she had as Jacobite queen: in June 1729, for example, she gave an audience for Montesquieu.
-Her favourite Mrs Sheldon did not officially reside at the Jacobite court, but she provided her with a residence close to it, and kept her as a confidante.
-Her relation to her younger son was not close, as he was his father's favourite, but she was close to their elder son Charles, who was his mother's favourite: during an illness of Charles in 1732, for example, Maria Clementina tended to him despite the fact that he fell ill in Albano and she was thus forced to meet James.
+Maria Clementina did perform the ceremonial functions she had as Jacobite queen: in June 1729, for example, she granted an audience to Montesquieu.
+Her favourite, Mrs Sheldon, did not officially reside at the Jacobite court, but was provided with a residence close to it, and remained a confidante.
+Maria Clementina's relations with her younger son was not close, as he was his father's favourite, but she was close to their elder son Charles, who was his mother's favourite.
+During an illness of Charles in 1732, for example, Maria Clementina tended to him despite the fact that he fell ill in Albano, which meant she could not avoid meeting James.